jerryold/LangChain-Project/Youtube_Summary/README.md

-# Read NVMe Spec in a Langchain Pipeline📕
+# Youtube Summary in a Langchain Pipeline📕
 This project highlights how to summary the youtube content to help listener who can understand the video in a short time .
 You can type the youtube link and use it alongside an LLM without the need for fine tuning.